-This Challenge, set in conjunction with Phillips 66, the US energy manufacturing and logistics company, seeks innovative IoT, machine learning and AI solutions to more effectively identify anomalies from the immense ILI data sets.
-The solution should be capable of processing both raw ILI and historical incident data, to identify pipeline integrity threats with higher accuracy, reducing the risk of pipeline leaks and major incidents.
+This Challenge, set in conjunction with Phillips 66, the US energy manufacturing and logistics company, sought innovative IoT, machine learning and AI solutions to more effectively identify anomalies from the immense ILI data sets.
+The solution should have been capable of processing both raw ILI and historical data, to identify pipeline integrity threats with higher accuracy, reducing the risk of pipeline leaks and major incidents.

 Phillips 66 selected Conundrum as the winner for this challenge.
 The startup provides an Industrial AI platform with a defined set of applications to address the critical industrial challenges: Predictive Maintenance, Quality control, Quality Optimization and Anomaly Detection.
 Their AI-driven technologies and software are based on deep learning and automated machine learning for industrial time series.